DickyChant/DrawFD/readme.md

 2. After striking 'make exec' command, the generated executable will run.
 And one should follow the command line output to input the neccessary infomation for diagram generation.

-3. The generated plots will be stored to the plots subdirectory.
+3. The generated plots will be stored to the "plots" subdirectory. (you may need to create it)

 ## Next steps
 1. Try to implement the tikz output for a better Feynman Diagram layout.